Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/prime_number_sandbox/prime_rays.md

 ## Overview

 Prime numbers and their properties are my favorite mental chew toy.
 In this case, I was having thoughts about a very particular table I wanted to make, showing a large range of integers and their prime factors.
-This table wouldn't be concerned with the *frequency* of an integer's factors (e.g. How many *3's* and *5's* it takes to get to *75*), but merely showing which prime factors were present in a number or not?
+This table wouldn't be concerned with the *frequency* of an integer's factors (e.g. How many *3's* and *5's* it takes to get to *75*), but merely showing which prime factors were present in a number or not.

 ## Process